sadok001/fastapi_projet/README.md

 # Technical Assignment

-The API must support the following use cases:
+This API support the following use cases:
 * Create a user with an email and a password.
 * Send an email to the user with a 4 digits code.
 * Activate this account with the 4 digits code received.